 Can CBD Help Treat Underlying Symptoms of Diabetes?

 Nerve damage is another condition commonly caused by diabetes.
 In many instances, people with diabetes will have limited sensation in their lower extremities.
-This is due to nerve damage, which can lead to people with diabetes being unaware of injuries due to lack of feeling, which leads to an increased risk of infection.
+This is due to nerve damage, so people with diabetes are potentially unaware of injuries due to lack of feeling.
+This process also results in an increased risk of infection.

-Lastly, on a side note, it’s important to point out that CBD oil has no intoxicating effects.
-Unlike whole-plant marijuana, it contains hardly any THC, the cannabinoid responsible for the mind-altering effects of the drug.
+Finally, it is important to point out that CBD oil has no intoxicating effects.
+Unlike whole-plant marijuana, it contains hardly any THC, the cannabinoid responsible for the plant’s mind-altering effects.